ColinKOB/agent-max-desktop/docs/contracts/README.md

   - Update `docs/contracts/feature_flags.schema.json` for documentation

 Notes
 - The sync script requires Python with `pydantic` available (per backend requirements).
-If unavailable, the pre-bootstrapped `src/types/featureFlags.ts` remains as a fallback.
+If unavailable, it will reuse the checked-in schema and regenerate TypeScript types from that copy.
-  - Source-of-truth stays the backend model.
+  - Source-of-truth stays the backend model; run `pip install -r Agent_Max/requirements.txt` (or activate the existing venv) before syncing to keep the schema fresh.